versionpress/versionpress/docs/content/en/developer/dev-setup.md

 Run `npm stop` to stop the development environment.
 Run `npm run stop-and-cleanup` to also clean up WordPress files and MySQL database for a fresh start next time.

+## Plugin development

+VersionPress consists of PHP code implementing the core versioning logic and a React frontend.
+This section is about the former, the latter is described in [Frontend development](#frontend-development) below.

 ### PhpStorm setup

 For PHP development, we recommend [PhpStorm](https://www.jetbrains.com/phpstorm/) and ship project files for it.
 The steps here have been tested in PhpStorm **2018.1**.